In traditional business, we expect ourselves to be analytical and rational.

 The value of this information is mistakenly denied all too often.

 Follow Your Gut, Just Don’t Throw Reason Out the Window

 Intuition is based on your own experiences and emotional intelligence, which is not infallible.
 So yes, sometimes you may get it wrong.
 But when it comes to getting it right, nobody can do that all the time.

 But that’s not a reason not to rely on your intuition.

 The unknowns are always going to influence the outcome.
 This means that intuition is susceptible to misinformation, but so is any form of reasoning or research.

 So, I wouldn’t say that one is better than the other.
-But what I will say is that when they work together, you are given a more balanced viewpoint and more information will always allow for more thorough processes in which to reach a decision.
+But what I will say is that when they work together.
+Gaining a more balanced viewpoint and having more information will always enable more thorough decision-making processes.